TECH AND INNOVATION

 - All activities as described

-Envoys program leaders will pick students up on arrival in Miami.
+Envoys program leaders will pick students up on arrival in San Francisco.

 Derek has worked with a number of youth organizations, including the Trefethen Evergreen Improvement Association Youth Program, which he directed.
 Derek is a 2009 summa cum laude graduate of Amherst College, where he majored in Political Science and French Studies.
 He speaks French, German, and Spanish.